 If you go to any of your social media pages and the last post was published one year, six months, three months, or even one month ago, you’re not using social media correctly.
 Social media marketing is all about engagement.

-Still unsure if you’re using social media effectively?
-If you answer ‘no’ or ‘I’m not sure’ to any of these questions, there’s a good chance your approach to social media needs some work.
+If you answer ‘no’ or ‘I’m not sure’ to any of these following questions, there’s a good chance your approach to social media needs some work.

 1. Are you writing quality posts for a specific and targeted audience?